 Council’s Youth Services Unit provides a broad range of programs and support services to young people aged 12-25 and their families in the City of Whitehorse.
-The unit aims to empower all young people in the City of Whitehorse to make a healthy and safe transition into adulthood in a community where they are valued and respected.
+The services aim to empower all young people in the City of Whitehorse to make a healthy and safe transition into adulthood in a community where they are valued and respected.

-Young people in Whitehorse can access the following services and programs.
+Young people, families and youth services professionals in Whitehorse can access the following services, programs and resources.

 Youth ConneXions is Council's youth information, support and referral centre based at Centre Box Hill shopping centre.
 The centre offers a comfortable and supportive environment for young people aged 12-25 to find information and seek assistance on a range of issues.
 Services are free and include: